Celeste Bright Slays In Skintight Leather Pants And Guns N’ Roses Crop Top

-Instagram sensation Celeste Bright is showing off her enviable body in a sexy new social media snap.
-The 26-year-old shared a new post to her timeline on January 28 where she rocked a hot ensemble consisting of a crop top and leather pants.
+Instagram sensation Celeste Bright showed her enviable body in a new social media snap.
+The 26-year-old shared a new post to her timeline on January 28 where she rocked a hot ensemble that featured a crop top and leather pants.

 In the photo, Celeste crouched down on an outdoor balcony while wearing skintight leather pants.
-The black bottoms clung to the model’s every curve and were high-waisted.
-The curves of her round rump were highlighted by the tight trousers which she positioned toward the camera.
+The high-waisted black bottoms clung to the model’s every curve.
+The curves of her round rump were highlighted by the tight trousers, which she positioned toward the camera.
 The pants were hemmed just below her ankles and reflected the lights from around her.

 Celeste also wore a greenish-gray crop top which had a Guns N’ Roses logo on the chest.
-The shirt was cut off just below the influencer’s bust line in the front but was slightly longer in the back.
+The shirt was cut off just below the influencer’s bustline in front but was slightly longer in the back.

-Paired with the look were bright pink high heels.
+She paired the look with bright pink high heels.
 The shoes had straps that wrapped around Celeste’s ankles, which she had her bottoms tucked into.
 The heels of the shoes were clear and had thick wedges at the bottom.
 She also wore a dark Los Angeles Dodgers baseball cap with a curved bill.
 The influencer’s long blond locks cascaded out of the hat and featured loose waves that landed just above her bum.

-In the caption of the post, Celeste noted that her look was from Fashion Nova, a clothing company that she can often be seen promoting.
+In the caption, Celeste noted that her look was from Fashion Nova, a clothing company that she can often be seen promoting.

 “You literally can wear anything and look hot af no matter what!” one fan wrote.